 Super fog blankets New Orleans again, as damp fires and smoke close interstate after deadly crash

-The thoroughfare was closed due to smoke, fog and accidents involving multiple vehicles, New Orleans police said in a statement Tuesday morning.
+The thoroughfare was closed due to smoke, fog and accidents involving multiple vehicles, New Orleans police said in a statement.

-Smoke from fires near New Orleans is getting trapped under a very shallow layer of the atmosphere along Interstate 10 in eastern Orleans Parish, the National Weather Service said in a memo early Tuesday.
-As a result, motorists could see a quarter-mile or less, the weather service said.
+Smoke from fires near New Orleans is getting trapped under a very shallow layer of the atmosphere near the ground along Interstate 10 in eastern Orleans Parish, the National Weather Service said.
+As a result, motorists could see a quarter-mile (0.40 kilometers) or less, the weather service said.

+“All that smoke has got nowhere to go,” said Christopher Bannan, a meteorologist at the National Weather Service near New Orleans.

+In some areas of the smoke, people can look straight up and see a clear sky in the daytime or stars at night, Bannan said.
+But if they look horizontally, they can’t see ahead of them, he said.

 The weather service issued a dense smoke advisory.
 The thick smoke also reduced visibility along Interstate 55 in Louisiana, the weather service said.

-Note: This story has been corrected to show that earlier crashes happened on Oct.
-23, not Oct.
-24.